3D concrete printing: Cementitious materials

 Cementitious materials are integral to any concrete mix design.
 These materials serve as the binder that holds the mix together, as they chemically react with water to undergo the curing process.
 Portland cement is the most common material in construction for both 3D printed and traditional concrete applications due to its low cost and widespread availability.
-However, it's high setting time and low bonding ability are disadvantageous for 3D printed applications.
+However, its high setting time and low bonding ability are disadvantageous for 3D printed applications.
 Therefore, polymers and other admixtures are often added to reduce shrinkage and improve adhesion.
 Some of these polymers include rubber, mixed sand aggregates, carbon-sulfur polymers, and geopolymers, which also have added benefits of crack repair and resistance.

 One alternative is sulfoaluminate cement which can be mixed with Portland Cement to quicken the hydration process and help develop early concrete strength after placement.
 While the setting time of Portland Cement is about half an hour, the setting time for sulfoaluminate cement is just six minutes.
 Therefore, higher strength can be achieved in a much shorter time period, increasing buildability.